JonnyKong/MIT-6.828-Operating-Systems/lab2_Memory_management/README.md

 #### What's the interface?

-The interface is invoked by the virtuam memory allocator:
+The interface is invoked by the virtual memory allocator:

 ```C
 struct PageInfo *page_alloc(int alloc_flags);